 Your E-Portfolio Project

 Need help?
-We've compiled a list of frequently asked questions about the E-Portfolio requirement and we've scheduled workshops to meet with you in person.
+We've compiled a list of frequently asked questions about the E-Portfolio requirement.
+Visit the Student Success Center for in-person help from the First Year Mentors.
 Bring a flash drive with MCC coursework to be included in your portfolio.

 Attend an E-portfolio Workshop